-The financial statements of the Group and the Company have been prepared in accordance with Malaysian Financial Reporting Standards ("MFRS"), International Financial Reporting Standards ("IFRS") and the requirements of Companies Act, 2016 in Malaysia.
+The financial statements of the Company have been prepared in accordance with MFRS Accounting Standards, IFRS Accounting Standards and the requirements of Companies Act, 2016 in Malaysia.

 A Takaful Operator is required to present consolidated financial statements for itself and the Takaful funds it manages and controls in accordance with the requirements of MFRS 10, Consolidated Financial Statements.
 The statements of financial position and the statements of profit or loss and other comprehensive income of the Takaful Operator and Family Takaful Fund are supplementary financial information presented in accordance with the requirements of BNM and Islamic Financial Services Act 2013 in Malaysia to segregate assets, liabilities, income and expenses of Takaful funds from its own.
-The statements of financial position and profit or loss and other comprehensive income of the Takaful Operator, include only assets, liabilities, income and expenses of the Takaful Operator, excluding the Takaful funds managed by it.
+The statements of financial position and profit or loss and other comprehensive income of the Takaful Operator include only assets, liabilities, income and expenses of the Takaful Operator, excluding the Takaful funds managed by it.
 The statements of financial position and profit or loss and other comprehensive income of the Family Takaful Fund include only the assets, liabilities, income and expenses of the Takaful Operator, excluding the Family Takaful Fund that is set up, managed and controlled by the Takaful Operator.

-In preparing the Group and the Company-level financial statements, the balances and transactions of the Takaful Operator are amalgamated and combined with those of the takaful funds.
+In preparing the Company-level financial statements, the balances and transactions of the Takaful Operator are amalgamated and combined with those of the takaful funds.
 Interfund assets and liabilities, income and expenses relating to transactions between the funds are eliminated in full during amalgamation.
 The accounting policies adopted for the Takaful Operator and takaful funds are uniform for like transactions and events in similar circumstances.

-The takaful funds are consolidated and amalgamated from the date of control and continue to be consolidated until the date such control ceases which occur when the Group and the Company's licence to manage takaful business is withdrawn or surrendered.
+The takaful funds are consolidated and amalgamated from the date of control and continue to be consolidated until the date such control ceases which occur when the Company's licence to manage takaful business is withdrawn or surrendered.

-The following are accounting standards, amendments to standards and interpretations of the MFRSs and IFRSs that have been issued by the Malaysian Accounting Standards Board ("MASB") and International Accounting Standards Board ("IASB"):
+The following are accounting standards and amendments to standards of the MFRS Accounting Standards and IFRS Accounting Standards that have been issued by the Malaysian Accounting Standards Board ("MASB") and International Accounting Standards Board ("IASB"):